 Tips for International Students

-Since there are many new situations to become acquainted with when you go abroad, it is important to plan ahead.
-Housing in the Waltham area (nearby towns include: Boston, Cambridge, Watertown, Newton, among others) can be somewhat expensive, often exceeding $700/month for rent and utilities.
+There are so many new situations to become acquainted with when you go abroad, that it is important to plan ahead.
+Housing in the Waltham area (nearby towns include Boston, Cambridge, Somerville, Watertown, and Newton, among others) can be somewhat expensive, often exceeding $700/month for rent and utilities.
 However, living with other students can help to make your expenses more manageable.
-There are numerous places that love to rent to Brandeis graduate students, so finding a place to live is not hopeless!
+There are numerous places that love to rent to Brandeis graduate students, so finding a quality place to live is definitely possible!
 There are many resources on our Brandeis Graduate Housing Page to help you find the perfect housing situation!
 We highly recommend you read the Off Campus Housing Guide to familiarize yourself with the housing process.

 Some Words of Advice

 Contact other incoming or returning Brandeis international students.
 Returning students will have helpful suggestions.
-Once you contact other incoming Brandeis students, you can plan to meet before courses start, and share a hotel room (or other temporary housing) while you search for more permanent housing.
-Contact your department to get a list of students that you can email or call.
+Once you contact other Brandeis students, you can plan to meet before courses start, and share a hotel room (or other temporary housing) while you search for more permanent housing.
+Contact your department or program to get a list of students that you can email or call.